threeport/threeport/cmd/codegen/README.md

 # Threeport Codegen

-Generate boilerplate code for threeport projects.
+Generate boilerplate code for threeport and its extensions.

 Here you will find the main package and commands for the `threeport-codegen` CLI.
-This command line tool is not intended to be used directly (although it can be).
-Its primary use is being called by `go:generate` directives alonside code such as in `cmd/rest-api/main.go` where code is generated for the threeport API server.
+Today, its primary use is being called by `go:generate` directives alonside code such as in `cmd/rest-api/main.go` where code is generated for the threeport API server.